![]() |

 The Battle of Bannockburn

-The encounter begun when Henry de Bohun famously charged alone against Robert the Bruce and was killed by an axe blow on the head by the Scottish king.
-The English army were hemmed in to a tight space between the River Forth and the Bannockburn.
+The encounter began when Henry de Bohun famously charged alone against Robert the Bruce and was killed by an axe blow on the head by the Scottish king.
+The English army was hemmed into a tight space between the River Forth and the Bannockburn.
 The Scots bore down on them and routed Edward's army, inflicting a devastating defeat, many were killed whilst fleeing.
-The King of England himself was forced into an humiliating flight back to England with the Scots hard at his heels.
+The King of England himself was forced into a humiliating flight back to England with the Scots hard at his heels.
 Edward was turned away from Stirling Castle and fled in haste to Dunbar from where he managed to obtain a boat back to England.
-For a fuller account of the battle click here

 The Rebellion of Isabella 'the She - Wolf of France'